seveneclipse/jsplumbFlowChart/README.md

 # jsplumbFlowChart
-## this is a project that use jsplumb to produce a flawchart
+# this is a project that use jsplumb to produce a flawchart
+# add new